jackaudio/jack-router/macOS/docs/JackRouter-AudioServerPlugin.md

 ### Introduction

 The **JackRouter** CoreAudio/JACK bridge was using the **AudioHardwarePlugIn** model, which does not work anymore on recent OSX versions starting on 10.15 Catalina.
-This document aims to provide some ideas I had  to possibly develop a new version using the  **AudioServerPlugin** model (Stéphane Letz, mailto: letz@grame.fr)).
+This document aims to provide some ideas I had  to possibly develop a new version using the  **AudioServerPlugin** model (Stéphane Letz, mailto: letz(at)grame.fr).

 ### Design